Nagen-Rumba/OldPhonePad/README.md

 {"0", " " },
 {"*", "*" },
 {"#", "" }

 Special Characters The checkSequence function also supports the following special characters:

 *: Deletes the last character from the output string. #: Ends the input sequence and returns the final output string. : Adds a space to the output string.

+**If any input starts with *#, the program does not print anything as the key used for the delete**

+**If any input starts with 999999 or 22222 it reverts back to the starting character.
+For example, 9999 would be "Z" but 99999 would revert back to "W" and then continue to the next letters. **

 License This program is licensed under the MIT License.
 See the LICENSE file for details.